HimanshuRW/HimanshuRW/README.md

 ### 🚀 Full-Stack Developer | MERN Enthusiast | Code Artisan

 ## 👋 Hey there!
-I'm <Himanshu>, a passionate MERN stack developer and would love to craft some tech together !!
+I'm Himanshu, a passionate MERN stack developer and would love to craft some tech together !!

 ## My Learnings and Projects
 - ### FrontEnd